 A Constellation of Disorders

-Symptoms affecting the tendons, muscles, joints, nerves and / or central nervous system.
-See complete list on our Fluoroquinolone Lawsuit Qualification Form.
+Symptoms affecting the tendons, muscles, joints, nerves and/or central nervous system.
+See the complete list on our Fluoroquinolone Lawsuit Qualification Form.

 Peripheral neuropathy is the outcome of damage to peripheral nerves.
 Side effects are often weakness, pain, and numbness usually in your hands and feet but may also affect other areas.
 Many people diagnosed with peripheral neuropathy will describe the pain as stabbing, tingling, or burning.
 Peripheral neuropathy can result from toxins and is currently being linked to fluoroquinolone antibiotics.